For the prior version, please click here.

 Modifications to this Agreement: From time to time, Freshworks may modify this Data Processing Addendum (.
 Unless otherwise specified by Freshworks, changes become effective for Customer upon renewal of the then-current Subscription Term or entry into a new Service Order Form after the updated version of this DPA goes into effect.
 Freshworks will use reasonable efforts to notify Customer of the changes through communications via Customer’s Account, email or other means.

 The “Effective Date” of this DPA is the date which is the earlier of (a) Customer’s initial access to any Service through any online provisioning, registration or order process or (b) the effective date of the first Service Order Form, as applicable, referencing this DPA.

 This DPA is entered into by and between Freshworks Inc., a Delaware corporation (“Freshworks"or “Processor”) and the person or entity placing an order for or accessing the Service (“Customer” or “Controller”).
 Processor and Controller are individually referred to as “Party” and collectively as “Parties”.
 In consideration of the terms and conditions set forth below, the parties agree as follows:

 1.1 The Parties agree that, for Processing Personal Data, the Parties shall be Controller and Processor.

-1.2 Processor shall Process Personal Data only on behalf of Controller and at all times only in accordance with this Data Processing Agreement, especially the respective Exhibits.
+1.2 Processor shall Process Personal Data only on behalf of Controller and at all times only in accordance with this Data Processing Agreement.

-1.3 Within the scope of the MSA and/or Terms, each Party shall be responsible for complying with its respective obligations as Controller and Processor under Data Protection Laws.
+1.3 Within the scope of the Service Agreement, each Party shall be responsible for complying with its respective obligations as Controller and Processor under Data Protection Laws.